Applications Now Open for the 2025 Fellowship

 Read our FAQ to learn more and apply here.

-SEEKCommons is a collaboration between partners at: University of Notre Dame, the Open Environmental Data Project, and the HDF Group.
+SEEKCommons is a collaboration between partners at: University of Notre Dame, University of California Davis, University of Michigan, University of Virginia, and the HDF Group.
 The project is made possible by a National Science Foundation FAIROS RCN grant (Award 2226425).
 This award was jointly supported by the NSF Directorate for Social, Behavioral and Economic Sciences and the Office of Advanced Cyberinfrastructure.